Sonerezh/docs/en/installation.rst

 As Sonerezh does not have auto-updater yet, we recommend you to use Git to download the sources, it will facilitate the update process.

-.. note:: We are installing Sonerezh in ``/var/www/sonerezh``, and deploying it to http://demo.sonerezh.bzh.
+.. note:: We will install Sonerezh in ``/var/www/sonerezh``, and make it reachable to http://demo.sonerezh.bzh.

-But if you prefer, you can also download a ZIP archive on GitHub.

 Install Sonerezh with Git:

 .. code-block:: sh

     cd /var/www
-    sudo git clone --branch 1.0.0-beta https://github.com/Sonerezh/sonerezh.git
+    sudo git clone --branch master https://github.com/Sonerezh/sonerezh.git
     sudo chown -R www-data: sonerezh/ && sudo chmod -R 775 sonerezh/

-Install Sonerezh with the zip archive:
+But if you prefer, you can also download a ZIP archive from GitHub.

 .. code-block:: sh

     cd /var/www
     sudo wget https://github.com/Sonerezh/sonerezh/archive/1.0.0-beta.zip
-    sudo unzip master.zip
+    sudo unzip 1.0.0-beta.zip
+    sudo mv sonerezh-1.0.0-beta sonerezh
-    sudo chown -R www-data: sonerezh-master/ && sudo chmod -R 775 sonerezh-master/
+    sudo chown -R www-data: sonerezh && sudo chmod -R 775 sonerezh

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing the web server